InOmn1aParatus/InOmn1aParatus/README.md

 ![gemometry resized](https://user-images.githubusercontent.com/56685055/127572202-0044705a-92eb-43c7-8f34-0231ba704c5e.jpeg)

 - I'm a software engineer in Vista, CA.
-- I’m currently a student at [Turing School](https://turing.io/) of Software and Design.
+- Graduate of [Turing School](https://turing.io/)'s Back-End Engineering Program.
 - BFF to a Siberian Husky 🐾  and lifter of heavy things  💪😎👍
-- When I'm not listening to techno and coding, I love climbing anything with a grippable edge  🧗
+- When I'm not coding, I enjoy listening to music, staying active, taking on new skills, and climbing anything that won't get me in trouble 🧗🏢🏗

 ### Back-End:
 <span>